 Research indicates that people who are properly trained enjoy greater satisfaction on the mission field and stay there longer than those who are not adequately trained.
 Missionary Training provides the necessary Head (knowledge), Heart (character), and Hands (skills) for each student to launch out as healthy cross-cultural servants.

 We believe that the best ministry training takes place in the context of a team and in a community setting.
-This is why the Global Frontier Missions intensive five month missionary training school in Atlanta, GA or Richmond, VA is our preferred method of equipping cross-cultural laborers.
+This is why the Global Frontier Missions intensive five month missionary training school in Atlanta, GA is our preferred method of equipping cross-cultural laborers.
 However, we understand that not everyone can drop everything to come to these cities to get equipped, which is why we have made our training available online.

 Global Frontier Missions (GFM) has always taken a holistic approach to raising up laborers as we focus on the head (Bible knowledge, missiology), heart (character, spiritual formation), and the hands (cross-cultural skills, on-the-job training).
 We feel like the best way to grow in the heart area is through life-on-life discipleship and living in community while the best way to grow in the hands area is to actually do cross-cultural ministry while being mentored.